🎁 PET BIZ FRIENDS! Save $100+ on My Most Popular Offers → LAST CALL!

 >> Save 10% on your test with my promocode!
 Just enter “torimistick” at checkout.

-An intolerance test is a great starting point for pet parents to make changes to their furry family member’s lifestyle and diet.
-When you get your test results you’ll know what foods or environmental elements are not harmonious with your dog.
+An intolerance test is a great starting point.
+Because it’s easy and affordable, I think it’s the best allergy test for dogs.
+It helps pet parents easily make changes to their furry family member’s lifestyle and diet.
+When you get your test results, you’ll know what foods or environmental elements are not harmonious with your dog.

 I’m not sure about other at-home dog allergy tests, but the results I got back from 5Strands categorizes all of the 350+ items on a 4-point scale from Level 0 Gray (meaning they’re totally in alignment with your pet) to Level 3 Red (meaning a severe intolerance that can cause noticeable symptoms).